mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-<font size=3>**Q: When the third-party component gensim is used to train the NLP network, the error "ValueError" may be reported.
-What can I do?**</font>
+## Q: When the third-party component gensim is used to train the NLP network, the error "ValueError" may be reported.
+What can I do?

 A: The following error information is displayed: